KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/msRyu.md

 name: Myeongseok Ryu #Include "Ph.D."" if applicable
 kr_name: 유명석
 timeline_name: Myeongseok #If you would like your name to appear differently on the Lab timeline, fill out this line.
+sortdate: [2023-03-01] # for sorting
+positions:
+  - name: "Master Student" #Enter your position in the lab
     startdate: [2023-03-01] #Enter your start date
+    enddate: [2025-03-01] #Enter your end date, or leave blank if you are still in the lab
+  - name: "Ph.D.
+Student" #Enter your position in the lab
+    startdate: [2025-03-01] #Enter your start date
-enddate: # [2025-02-02] # Leave this blank until you leave the lab
+    enddate: [] #Leave blank if you are still in the lab
 image: /static/img/members/msRyu.jpg
 altimage: /static/img/members/msRyu-alt.jpg
-position: "Ph.D.
-Student" #What is your job title in the Fraser lab?
 subsequent: #Leave this blank until you leave the lab
 pronouns: he/him/his
 email: dding_98@kaist.ac.kr #Enter your preferred public e-mail address